 In a standard gasoline engine, the combustion process is as follows.

 - Ignition Stroke – Fuel/air is ignited with a spark plug

-In diesel engines the four strokes are still the same, however the introduction of fuel is delayed.
+In diesel engines the four strokes are still the same, however, the introduction of fuel is delayed.

-- Exhaust stroke.
-Exhaust is ejected through the exhaust valve as the piston goes up.
+- Exhaust stroke – Exhaust is ejected through the exhaust valve as the piston goes up.

 Image credit NCH Europe and Re: Solutions Link

 These mechanical differences are not the only thing separating the 2 engine types.
-The fuel itself plays a large part into the differences between the two engines.
+The fuel itself plays a large part in the differences between the two engines.
 Diesel fuel still has the bones of dinosaurs floating in it.
-Its simply that regular unleaded gasoline has a significantly lower combustible temperature than diesel.
-Fuel is added much later in the combustion cycle for diesel fuel, during the 2nd rotation fuel is introduced to produce a combustion that will complete the rotation and ensure energy is getting to your tires.
+It’s simply that regular unleaded gasoline has a significantly lower combustible temperature than diesel.
+Fuel is added much later in the combustion cycle for diesel fuel, during the 2nd rotation fuel is introduced to produce combustion that will complete the rotation and ensure energy is getting to your tires.